tomas-bustamante-h/Banco_Central/Mergers_Acquisitions/raw/README.md

 - a02safeb2023.xls: Employment, unemployment and economic inactivity for people aged 16 and over and aged from 16 to 64 (seasonally adjusted) from 1971 to 2020, Quarterly.
 (Office For National Statistics)
 - ANNUAL_PAR_MATURITY_10.csv: Annual average yield from British Government Securities, 10 year Nominal Par Yield, from 1963 to 2023, daily.
 (Bank Of England)
 - BASERATE.xls: Official Bank Rate (Interest Rate) History Data from 1964, Daily (Bank Of England)
+- am.xlsx: Mergers and acquisitions involving UK companies time series, from 1969 to 2022, Quarterly and Annualy (Office for Narional Statistics)